AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 example would produce an unsolved constraint.
 Two main problems:

-- This assumes that *any* raw term could be wrapped in an implicit lambda, although in many cases it'd dumb to do so.
+- This assumes that *any* raw term could be wrapped in an implicit lambda, although in many cases it would be useless to do so.
 E.g., since `true : Bool` is a closed term which cannot depend on anything, wrapping it in implicit lambda always yields a constant function `λ {_} → true` with a non-dependent implicit function type `{_ : A} → Bool`.
-  We do not want elaboration to create non-dependent implicit functions, because their parameters are *never* inferable.
+  We do not want elaboration to create non-dependent implicit functions, because their arguments are *never* inferable.
 - Postponing checking makes a lot of typing information inaccessible, which we could otherwise learn from elaborating the term.
 Also, we cannot compute with a term whose checking is postponed (a "guarded constant" in Agda terminology).